sedwna/4-tic-tac-toe/README.md

 ## Introduction

-**4-Tic-Tac-Toe** is a Python implementation of the classic Tic-Tac-Toe game.
+**Tic-Tac-Py** is a Python implementation of the classic Tic-Tac-Toe game.
 The game is played on a 3x3 grid, and players take turns marking a space with their symbol (`X` or `O`).
 The goal is to be the first to get three of your symbols in a row (horizontally, vertically, or diagonally).

 This project includes two modes:
 1. **Player vs. Player**: Two players can play against each other.